labgem/PPanGGOLiN/docs/user/writeGenomes.md

 ### Genes table with pangenome annotations

 The `--table` option generates a TSV file for each genome, providing pangenome annotations for the genes.
-These files are stored within a directory named 'tables'.
+These files are stored within a directory named `tables`.

 The table below outlines the columns found in these generated files: